 - Tartine Book No. 3: Modern Ancient Classic Whole by Chad Robertson

 Please let me know if you make these!
 Or if you try any other recipes from Emma’s book.
-The next recipe I’m going to make is the Saffron Strawberry Galette with Messy Rye Crust, and then I plan to jump into a few of the savory recipes.
-If you're looking for more after baking these, here's where all the cookie recipes live.
+The next recipe I’m going to make is the Saffron Strawberry Galette with Messy Rye Crust.
+Then I plan to jump into a few of the savory recipes.
+If you're looking for more after baking these, here are some ideas.
 Happy baking!

 Chickpea Chocolate Chip Cookies